thejxp/missionwired-data-engineer-app/README.md

 ## How to Run

-To regenerate `people.csv` and `acquisition_facts.csv`, run the command `jupyter notebook` from the terminal, then run every cell.
+To regenerate `people.csv` and `acquisition_facts.csv`, run the command `jupyter notebook` from the terminal (in the same directory as `Data Engineer Exercise.ipynb`), then run every cell of the notebook.